clarkgrubb/home/README.rst

 The Windows recycle bin is at ``C:\$Recycle.Bin``.
 Actually, each NTFS file system has a recycle bin.
 The Recycle Bin on the Desktop is a union of all of them.

-Files are sent to the Recyle bin by right clicking in the explorer and selecting ``Delete``.
-Or selecting the file and pressing the delete key (fn delete in Bootcamp).
+Files are sent to the Mac OS X trash by selecting them in the Finder and ``⌘Delete``.  ``⇧⌘Delete`` empties the Trash.

-*emptying the recycle bin*
+Files are sent to the Recyle bin by right clicking in the explorer and selecting ``Delete`` or selecting the file and pressing the delete key (fn delete in Bootcamp).
+Right click the Recycle Bin in Explorer to empty it.

-*deleting at the command line*
+Command line tools such as ``rm`` and ``del`` on all operating systems remove files without putting them in the Trash directory or Recycle Bin folder.

 Public
 ------